Our mission is to provide a creative home to a community of passionate actors.

 Michelle also produced and acted in the award-winning short film Dos Corazones, which premiered at the Nashville Film Festival and went on to win Best Cinematography & Audience Favorite at the Malibu Film Festival.

-In April 2011, she completed Hello Herman starring Norman Reedus (AMC’s The Walking Dead), Martha Higareda, and Garrett Backstrom.
+Her second film Hello Herman starring Norman Reedus (AMC’s The Walking Dead), Martha Higareda, and Garrett Backstrom.
 The film premiered at the Hollywood Film Festival to a sold out audience and had its international premiere at the Monaco Charity Film Festival where it won the award for social relevance.
-It opened in June 2013 and was distributed on VOD in 100 million homes across the U.S. by Warner Brothers.
+It opened theatrically nationwide and was distributed by Warner Brothers.

 CLICK HERE to see THE TRAILER for “The Bandit Hound” a funny, heartwarming story about a lovable dog, Bandit, who is trained to pull off bank heists by a pair of robbers.
 The Movie Stars Catherine Bell, Lou Ferrigno, Joe Flanigan, Paul Sorvino, and introducing Nicholas Alexander, with Judd Nelson and Verne Troyer.